Frequently Asked Questions

 Do you provide your care givers with additional training?

-Yes, continued education is important to Homecare West.
-We provide ongoing support and training on a regular basis.
+Yes, continued education is essential to Homecare West.
+We provide ongoing support and training regularly.

 How many staff do you have?